| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 From the first week of having launched that original KI FAQ in 1999 we've had inquiries about, and requests

-for advice on, the inexpensive FEMA surplus Civil Defense radiation survey meters, Geiger counters and dosimeters
+for advice on, personal radiation detectors, like the inexpensive FEMA surplus Civil Defense radiation detection survey meters, Geiger counters and dosimeters

 Late in 2000 we began researching in earnest

-the applicability and reliability of these surplus meters for use in a nuclear emergency.
+the applicability and reliability of these surplus radiation detector meters for use in a nuclear emergency.
 As with

-researching potassium iodide and its use in nuclear emergencies for the ki4u.com FAQ,
+researching potassium iodide and its use in nuclear emergencies for the KI FAQ,

 we found much fiction, misinformation, and critical omissions overwhelming the few solid facts.